What Is Cervical Cancer? Can It Be Prevented?

 Multiple full-term pregnancies

-Women who have carried three or more pregnancies to term have a higher risk of cervical cancer.
+Women who have carried three or more pregnancies to term have a higher risk.

 Family history